kitzberger/songs/This World.md

 	the dodo which was last seen 4 hundred years ago but then some genius shot the very last

-	Bm F#m G A
-	I'm sure they didn't know their number was that low
+	I'm sure they didn't know their number was that low and killing just one more could mean extinction and an afterlife - in cartoons
-	D A Em Em
-	and killing just one more could mean extinction
-	A A7 D
-	and an afterlife - in cartoons

 ## Chorus 2+3

-	Gmaj7 D
 	and maybe if I dare to say
-	B7 E7
 	they're better off extinct today
-	A A7 D D7
 	who knows what MacDonalds would've done

-	Oh, if they'd gotten hold of one turned them into a breeding farm
+	if they had gotten hold of one they would've turned all cross-breed farm
 	sold their round behinds for 1,99